 As a trainee teacher of biology on our SCITT, you will experience contrasting placements in our partner schools.
-The first runs September-Feb then the second is Feb-June.
-You will spend most of your time in school on the job learning how to teach your subject from experienced practitioners.
+If you want 11-16 then this will be two contrasting secondary settings.
+If you want 11-18 then we will have a middle placement in a Sixth Form setting.
+You will spend most of your time on the job learning how to teach your subject from experienced practitioners.
 Your timetable will grow organically as you progress towards meeting the Teachers' Standards.
 One day a week you will come together with your fellow trainees for the professional studies programme.
 You will explore relevant theories relating to how children learn and how to maximise their learning experiences in the classroom.
+Throughout the year you will have subject specialist training to prepare you to be a curriculum-maker.
 We complete 3 assignments, one per term, and they focus on: planning for your curriculum, understanding our local context and meeting the needs of our children, and how you have and will make an impact on the Fylde Coast.
 There are no lengthy essays but we promote lots of reading and reflection alongside.
 We have a vastly varied partnership and our schools are very near to each other so you will rarely have to travel far.
 We have our own life coach, and our mission is to train healthy teachers for future generations in our area.
 As a result of this, and our close collaborations, we also have 100% local employment rates therefore you are very likely to secure employment near home if you train to teach with us.

-Our interview days are rigorous, but candidates always report that they are an enjoyable experience and certainly serve to provide further confirmation that this is the right career choice for them.
+Our assessment days are rigorous, but candidates always report that they are an enjoyable experience and certainly serve to provide further confirmation that this is the right career choice for them.
 We ask candidates to prepare a 20 minute lesson for a group of pupils on any topic within their curriculum area.
 Your interactions with our young people and ability to build rapport is really important on the day.
-For your subject knowledge assessment, you will be interviewed by a Science teacher to explore your understanding of the curriculum and your passion for teaching your subject.
+For your subject knowledge assessment, you will be given an exam paper on the day to explore your understanding of the curriculum.
 The findings from this inform your subject knowledge enhancement programme if you are successful.
-We also have literacy and numeracy tests on the day, and finally an interview with a panel of school leaders from the area.
+We also have literacy and numeracy tests on the day, as we are responsible for ensuring you have secure skills in these areas by the end of your training.
+If successful in the other activities, you will have an interview with a panel of school leaders from the area.
 It may sound daunting, but it is extremely supportive and we will make all reasonable adjustments a candidate may need on the day.
 We are assessing your capacity to train to teach, not yet your capacity to teach.

 How school placements work

-We very carefully select your school placements based on what we learn about you at your interview, and during the pre-course activities and visits we arrange before September.
-The Fylde coast is a 13 mile square-shaped peninsula so travel times between schools is minimal.
-On our secondary programme, we partner with 9 local schools and you will teach 11-16 unless you have expressed an interest to teach beyond key stage 4 and we will tailor your programme accordingly.
-We have two enhancement weeks on the calendar where you will have opportunities to visit local primary schools to see your subject taught and KS2.
+We very carefully select your school placements based on what we learn about you during the assessment day, and during the pre-course activities and visits we arrange before September.
+The Fylde Coast is a 13 mile square-shaped peninsula so travel times between schools is minimal.
+On our secondary programme, we partner with 10 local schools and you will teach 11-16 unless you have expressed an interest to teach beyond key stage 4 and we will tailor your programme accordingly.
+We have two enhancement weeks on the calendar where you will have opportunities to visit local primary schools to explore your curriculum at KS2.
 You will also visit the local Sixth Form College for the KS5 experience, and our local private school for workshops on teaching children for whom English is an additional language.
 You could also opt to visit our local pupil referral units and special educational needs settings.
 This is the beauty of our varied partnership, and a unique aspect of our SCITT provision.

 All candidates must have achieved a standard equivalent to a Grade 4 C on the old systemin the GCSE English and maths exams for our secondary programme.
-We can offer equivalency tests for this entry requirement.
+We can offer equivalency tests for this entry requirement should you need them.

 All candidates must hold a first degree, ideally in a subject relating to their chosen subject specialism, comprising 300 HE credit points of which 60 must be at Level 6 of the QCF.